kWAYTV/my-first-mcp/README.md

 A simple [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides weather information for any city.

+## Disclaimer

+This is a proof-of-concept implementation meant to demonstrate basic MCP server functionality.
+It does not include data validation, error handling, rate limiting, or other production-ready features.
+Use it as a learning resource to understand how to build MCP servers.

 ## Installation

 1. Clone the repository